Awkwafina Is Nora from Queens: Filming

-Principal photography for the pilot began on July 20, 2018 in Queens, New York City, New York.
+Principal photography for the pilot began on July 20, 2018, in Queens, New York City, New York.
 In the last episode of season one, part of the story's background is set in Beijing, China, but it was actually filmed at Taoyuan International Airport and in Taipei, Taiwan.

+For episode three of season one, filming partially took place in Iceland.

 Release

-The series premiered on January 22, 2020 on Comedy Central.
+The series premiered on January 22, 2020, on Comedy Central.
 In August 2020, it was announced that the series would be available on HBO Max, with the second season airing on the service after its first-run broadcast on Comedy Central.
 The trailer for the second season was released on July 22, 2021.
 The second season premiered on August 18, 2021.
+The third season premiered on April 26, 2023.

 Reception

-Critical reception
+Critical response

-On Rotten Tomatoes, the series holds an approval rating of 80% with an average rating of 6.75/10, based on 30 reviews.
-The site's consensus states that "Nora From Queens showcases Awkwafina's charming brashness and surrounds her with an equally delightful cast—especially scene stealer Lori Tan Chinn—but it could stand to walk a less familiar comedic beat."
+On Rotten Tomatoes, the first season holds an approval rating of 81% with an average rating of 6.9/10, based on 31 reviews.
+The site's critics consensus reads: "Nora From Queens showcases Awkwafina's charming brashness and surrounds her with an equally delightful cast—especially scene stealer Lori Tan Chinn—but it could stand to walk a less familiar comedic beat."
 On Metacritic, it has a weighted average score of 66 out of 100, based on 19 critics, indicating "generally favorable reviews".

-Linda Holmes of NPR states "There's a lot of pressure on creators of color to be groundbreaking — to sell their shows as both good and somehow ethically nutritious.
+Linda Holmes of NPR wrote: "There's a lot of pressure on creators of color to be groundbreaking — to sell their shows as both good and somehow ethically nutritious.
 Awkwafina's place in that calculus is complicated by legitimate questions about her own treatment of cultural traditions she's not part of.
 But it's also fair to evaluate Awkwafina Is Nora from Queens as an entry in a line of single-camera comedy series amplifying one distinctive sensibility (Insecure, Louie, Chewing Gum, Broad City, even Portlandia).
 And as part of that line, it holds up well."
 According to IMDb, "Grandma and Chill" is the highest-rated episode of season one, followed by the season finale, "China".